anderscodes/CV/README.md

 ## Experience

+**My Home Group Ltd.** (September 2018 to present) *Software developer*
+Full stack developer working in PHP and Java script on a laravel/vue stack.

 **Stentor Music Company.
 Ltd** (September 2014 to April 2018)
 *Sales and Marketing Associate*
 Working in a busy sales and customer service environment, I also worked on a SAP business one implementation and built and run a successful retail store on both the Amazon and eBay marketplaces as well as leading on a project and working with developers to link sales data between the marketplaces and SAP.